 Land's End Catamaran Sail and Scenic Drive

 The rock formations at the tip of the Baja Peninsula are renowned worldwide, and this is a way to get up close and personal with them.
 Called Los Arcos (The Arches), these towering rocks straddle two bodies of water, the Pacific Ocean and the Sea of Cortez.
-The scenic drive portion is short, and takes visitors to Georgio's Cafe, a cliff-top restaurant with magnificent views over Land's End, Los Arcos and the Sea of Cortez.
-Average price: $36 adult, $20 children.
+The scenic drive portion is short and takes visitors to a cliff-top restaurant with magnificent views over Land's End, Los Arcos and the Sea of Cortez.

-Who Should Go: This tour is suitable for almost everyone, although there are some stairs to go up and down at the cafe, not suited to guests in wheelchairs.
+Who Should Go: This tour is suitable for almost everyone, although because there are some stairs at the restaurant, it's not suited to guests in wheelchairs.
 It's particularly appealing to nature lovers and nature photographers.